 top of page

-2018, 4 x 52'
+2018, 4 x 52 minutes.

 Directed by: Don Kent.

-Executive Production: Fernando Dias, Mauricio Dias and Christian Beetz.
+Executive production: Fernando Dias, Mauricio Dias and Christian Beetz.

-Broacast: Arte/ZDF (France/Germany) and Canal Curta (Brazil).
+Exhibition: Arte/ZDF (France/Germany) and Canal Curta!
+(Brazil).

-Coproduction Grifa Filmes, Gebrueder BeetzFilmproduktion (Germany), Oya Films AS (Norway) and Artline Films (France).
+Co-produced by Grifa Filmes, Gebrueder Beetz Filmproduktion (Germany), Oya Films AS (Norway) and Artline Films (France).

 1968 006 Italie 1971 (c) DR.jpg